jonnonz1/nz-statute-book/acts/public/2006/plumbers-gasfitters-and-drainlayers-act-2006.md

 ### 3 Purposes of this Act
 The purposes of this Act are—
   (a) to protect the health and safety of members of the public by ensuring the competency of persons engaged in the provision of sanitary plumbing, gasfitting, and drainlaying services; and
-  (b) to regulate persons who carry out sanitary plumbing, gasfitting, and drainlaying.
+  (b) to regulate persons who carry out sanitary plumbing, gasfitting, and drainlaying; and (c) to appoint and regulate certification authorities.

 ### 4 Interpretation
 In this Act, unless the context otherwise requires,—